My name is David. I help those seeking to know God better, and those who believe in secret, to get a copy of the Bible in their own language.

 These language groups still live in places, far away from the comforts of the cities.
 And because of centuries-old prejudice, not even national Christians are willing to call these places “home”.

 A century of technological advances have made life easier for Americans.
 At the same time, it has left the American church more dependent on all sorts of “gadgets.”
-Along the way, we have forgotten the pioneer skills which are necessary to live in the places where the Good News is most needed.
+Along the way, we have forgotten the pioneer skills which enable us to live in the places where the Good News is most needed.

 If the whole world is going to hear the Message of God’s Word, then His people must begin to turn off their smartphones and learn once again to live anywhere, without the “essentials” of modern life.